marcusg1k/coursera-python-/examstuff.md

 string.replace(old, new) = string method that returns a new string where all occurrences of an old substring have been replaced by a new substring

 string.lower() = string method that returns a copy of the string with all lowercase characters

+List = sequences of elements of any type and are mutable